TABLEALL

 CUISINE

-Decade-long streak of Michelin wins
+Decade-long streak of star wins

 Omakase menu only at Sushi Kuwano.
 The dishes are simple in appearance but are a product of true craftsmanship.
 The parade of small appetisers served before the nine sushi courses demonstrate the chef’s mastery in traditional Japanese cuisine.